MCLong0526/Final-Year-Project/README.md

 ## Deployed Project

-You can access the deployed project [here](https://unimaswebapp.me/login).
+You can access the deployed project [here](https://unimaswebapp.me/login) or copy and paste this url : https://unimaswebapp.me/login

 ### Login Credentials for normal user